toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2019/viper-best-practices-for-ios-developers/index.md

 ---
 type: post
-slug: viper-best-practices-for-ios-developers
 title: VIPER best practices for iOS developers
-description: In this tutorial I'm going to show you a complete guide about how to build a VIPER based iOS application, written entirely in Swift.
+description: "In this tutorial I'm going to show you a complete guide about how to build a VIPER based iOS application, written entirely in Swift."
 publication: 2019-03-11 16:20:00
-tags: VIPER
+tags:
+    - viper
 authors:
     - tibor-bodecs
 ---

 ## Getting started with VIPER